COSIMA/libaccessom2/README.md

-matm
+# matm
-====

 A data-driven atmosphere model.
-Uses OASIS coupler to deliver CORE2 fields to other models.
+Uses OASIS coupler to deliver atmospheric forcing fields to other models.

-Originally developed by Russel Fiedler, Dave Bi and others.
+# Build

+FoBiS.py